KubicTech/swish-interview/ANSWERS.md

 ## General

-1. Docker resources are in the docker folder I uploaded it to ghcr.io instead of dockerhub as my dockerhub is for my opensource projects.
+1. Docker resources are in the docker folder.
+I uploaded it to ghcr.io instead of dockerhub as my dockerhub is for my opensource projects.
 2. For the previously created image

    - Build Times: 515.0s (locally - fresh) 18m 45s (Github Actions)
    - Improvements:
      - Improve layer optimization based on which parts frequently change
-     - More agressive caching options (caching R deps would cut down on this significantly)
+     - More aggressive caching options (caching R deps would cut down on this significantly)
      - Larger Runners (depending on Application Architecture and bottlenecks)
      - Identifying unused dependencies
      - Slimmer custom base image